Charles Pope: Military career

 Amidst the backdrop of the First World War, Pope enlisted with the Australian Imperial Force (AIF) on 31 August 1915, volunteering to serve overseas as part of Australia's commitment to the First World War.
 Assigned as a reinforcement to 11th Battalion, which had been formed largely from Western Australians and was at the time fighting at Gallipoli, after training he was quickly made a sergeant.
 By February 1916, he was commissioned as a second lieutenant and four months later sailed for England, to join the battalion, which had been transferred to Europe following its evacuation from Gallipoli, along with a batch of reinforcements.
 Sailing on HMAT Ajana, he arrived at Plymouth on 1 September 1916.

 On 9 December 1916, Pope arrived on the Western Front reporting to the 11th Battalion, which was camped around Bazentin le Grand for the winter having fought at Pozières and Mouquet Farm earlier in the year.
 Later that month he was promoted to lieutenant and in early 1917 he attended the divisional school.
 Pope subsequently fought in actions around Flers, Le Barque, and Ligny–Thilloy.
 On 15 April 1917 at Louverval, France, during the Battle of Lagnicourt, he was in command of a very important picquet post, with orders to hold it at all costs amidst a heavy German attack.
 The enemy, in greatly superior numbers, attacked and surrounded the post and ammunition was running short.
 Pope, in a desperate bid to save the position, was "seen to charge with his men into a superior enemy force, by which they were overpowered", although heavy losses were inflicted.
 He had "obeyed the order to hold out to the last" and his lifeless body, along with those of most of his men, was found amongst 80 enemy dead.

 The 11th Battalion, despite suffering over 245 casualties, was subsequently able to hold their sector of the line.
 For his actions Pope was awarded a posthumous Victoria Cross.
-The award was announced in the London Gazette on 8 June 1917.
+The award was announced in The London Gazette on 8 June 1917.
+The full citation for his VC reads as follows:

 He is buried at Moeuvres Communal Cemetery Extension in France, while his Victoria Cross is displayed at the Australian War Memorial in Canberra.